Step 1: Install the Postgres extension manager “pgxman”

 CREATE SCHEMA AUTHORIZATION

-, see the IMPORTANT section above for details)- Able to read data types that exist in both Postgres and DuckDB.
+, see the IMPORTANT section above for details)

 SELECT n FROM read_parquet('s3://bucket/file.parquet') AS (n int)